-Her love of wild places brought her to plants and their medicine, which she now works to share with clients, patients and the general public.
+Her love of wild places brought her to plants and their medicine, which she now works to share with clients, patients and the public.

-Before starting her medical career, Dr. Izakson was an award-winning journalist whose work appeared in publications including the Los Angeles Times, Multinational Monitor, E/The Environmental Magazine, Willamette Week and High Country News.
+Before starting her medical career, Dr. Orna was an award-winning journalist whose work appeared in publications including the Los Angeles Times, Multinational Monitor, E/The Environmental Magazine, Willamette Week and High Country News.
 She has published chapters in Feeling the Heat: Dispatches from the Frontlines of Climate Change” (Routledge, 2004) and “Green Living: The E Magazine Handbook for Living Lightly on the Earth” (Plume, 2005).
 She is a member of the Society of Environmental Journalists and currently at work on two books about natural health.

 N.D., National College of Naturopathic Medicine